-NHL announces full All-Star Game rosters
+Matthews, Laine, Ovechkin and Malkin among stars named to NHL all-star rosters

+It took less than a season for Auston Matthews and Patrik Laine to become NHL all stars.

-Rookie sensations Auston Matthews and Patrik Laine and superstars Alex Ovechkin and Evgeni Malkin are among the players named to the rosters for the 2017 NHL all-star weekend.
+The top two picks in the 2016 NHL draft were among the players selected Tuesday to participate in the upcoming 2017 NHL all-star weekend.

-Laine, the rookie leading scorer with 37 points, is the lone Winnipeg Jets representative on a Central Division roster also including captain P.K.
+Laine, the rookie leading scorer with 21 goals and 37 points, is the lone Winnipeg Jets representative on a Central Division roster also including captain P.K.
 Subban of Nashville and reigning league MVP Patrick Kane of Chicago.

 Laine’s participation in the tournament is questionable after he suffered a concussion in a recent game against Buffalo.
 If he can’t go, Winnipeg forwards Mark Scheifele or Nikolaj Ehlers, who share the Jets’ scoring lead with Laine, are possible replacements.

+“Patrik Laine is kind of an all-star kind of player,” Winnipeg’s Mathieu Perreault said.
+“He makes a difference.
+He’s that threat to score at all times, which is something we didn’t really have in the past here.
+Those guys make a big difference.
+He gives you that goal that you need to either tie a game, win a game.
+He’s already scored some big goals for us.”

+The 19-year-old Matthews is Toronto’s sole representative after scoring 21 goals in his first 39 games to become the Maple Leafs’ youngest All-Star since Wendel Clark made it 31 years ago.
-Matthews, second in rookie scoring with 35 points, is the only member of the Toronto Maple Leafs on the Atlantic Division roster.

-He joins a team captained by Montreal goaltender Carey Price that also includes Canadiens defenceman Shea Weber and star Ottawa rearguard Erik Karlsson.
+Matthews, second in rookie scoring with 35 points, joins a team captained by Montreal goaltender Carey Price that also includes Canadiens defenceman Shea Weber and star Ottawa rearguard Erik Karlsson.

 The Pacific Division roster, captained by NHL leading scorer Connor McDavid of the Edmonton Oilers, includes Calgary forward Johnny Gaudreau and Vancouver forward Bo Horvat.

-Malkin joins Pittsburgh Penguins teammate Sidney Crosby on the Metropolitan Division roster, which also includes Washington sniper Ovechkin.
+Evgeni Malkin joins Pittsburgh Penguins teammate Sidney Crosby on the Metropolitan Division roster, which also includes Washington sniper Alex Ovechkin.

 The all-star weekend will be held Jan.
 28-29 in Los Angeles.
 The Kings will be represented by forward Jeff Carter and defenceman Drew Doughty in their home rink.

 The game format will again be a 3-on-3 tournament featuring a team from each of the NHL’s four divisions.
-The Pacific Division won last year with John Scott as its captain.
+The players also will compete in a skills competition on Saturday, Jan.
+28.

+The Pacific Division won the tournament last year, but the weekend was dominated by the unlikely story of John Scott.
+The journeyman enforcer scored two goals and was voted the MVP after an equally improbable grassroots online campaign by fans to vote him into the game as a captain.

+Arizona ended up without a player at last year’s game after Scott was traded to Montreal.
+The Coyotes will be represented this time by goalie Mike Smith, an all-star for the first time in his 11-year NHL career.

 -------